Senseye has developed a customer success project framework called Senseye ID.

 Overall PdM readiness is a combination of two dimensions - data capture and PdM culture.

 Smart automated solutions and cloud delivery make condition monitoring easier to implement than ever before.
 But users still need to have certain things in place before they can start to produce results, the most important of which is the ability to feed the right data in to their PdM solution.

 Without the right data, the PdM solution is being asked to work blind.
-Assets therefore need to be equipped with the right hardware to capture relevant data, and there must also be systems in place to feed that data into a PdM solution.
+Machines therefore need to be equipped with the right hardware to capture relevant data, and there must also be systems in place to feed that data into a PdM solution.
 There also needs to be a way to link that machine data with maintenance records so the solution can learn when certain behavior indicates that maintenance has been carried out.

 Senseye has devised a scale for each dimension - data capture and PdM culture - to gauge how far along the path to PdM an organization is.
 Together, they form the Senseye Index.

 At the lowest end of the scale - level one - a site will have little instrumentation and/or poor access to control systems; whole maintenance records will also be poor or non-existent.
 At the other end - level five - a site will have comprehensive sensor coverage delivering streams of data to a cloud-accessible data store.
 Maintenance data would be recorded and available automatically from a CMMS system.
 Most companies will find they are somewhere in the middle.

 The other major measure of an organization’s PdM maturity is how ready it is to turn captured data into useful condition monitoring information.
 At level one, a company may schedule periodic route-based condition monitoring checks, where a technician regularly walks the floor and records the results of a standard set of checks.
 At level five, however, robust, automated condition monitoring combines with the right PdM solution to give accurate predictions of the time-to-failure and mode of failure of each asset.